-Partners who did not have sufficient reviewing capability were appointed as EQC reviewers, since the CEO and PICOQC did not take any measures to improve the capability of EQC reviewers other than training and did not inspect their eligibility.

-► The audit firm did not establish environment that ensured effective reviews.
+- Partners who did not have sufficient reviewing capability were appointed as EQC reviewers, since the CEO and PICOQC did not take any measures to improve the capability of EQC reviewers other than training and did not inspect their eligibility.
+(Quality Control Standards Committee Statement No. 1, paragraph 38) - The audit firm did not establish environment that ensured effective reviews.
 For example, since more review duties were assigned to a specific EQC reviewer than to other EQC reviewers, that EQC reviewer could not spend sufficient time on each review and thus did not check the appropriateness of the extent of the audit procedures for significant audit risks.
 (Quality Control Standards Committee Statement No. 1, paragraph 38)